vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 ---
 filename: "what_are_axum_askama_htmx_and_why_use_it"
 title: "What are Axum + Askama + HTMX and Why use it?"
-subtitle: "A quick explanation about Axum, Askama and HTMX"
+subtitle: "A quick explanation about Axum, Askama, and HTMX"
 description: "I am a fan of some tools and technologies, I think all my blog posts make this clear to everyone.
-Today, I will show to you guys what and why to use those tecnologies on Rust.
+Today, I will show you guys what and why to use those technologies on Rust.
 "
 tags: ["rust", "axum", "htmx", "askama", "opinion"]
 similar_posts: ["why_js_devs_are_migrating_from_js_to_rust"]